 This consent is not open for submissions.

-Resource consent for the development was granted in October 2019.
-In November 2020, Wellington City Council (WCC) adopted the Key Commercial Terms for the proposed sale and lease of WCC-owned land at Shelly Bay.
+The resource consent for the development was granted in October 2019 by Wellington City Council (WCC).
+In November 2020, WCC adopted the Key Commercial Terms for the proposed sale and lease of WCC-owned land at Shelly Bay.
 For more info, visit the WCC website.

 This page will be updated when new information is available.

-We’ve been alerted to several concerns, which we’ve summarised below.
-There are different responsibilities under the RMA, and we’ve listed which council is responsible for each.
+There are several concerns we've been alerted to, which are summarised below.
+There are different responsibilities under the RMA, and the council responsible for each is listed beside them.

 |Issue||Possible effects and mitigation||Who's responsible for monitoring it?|

 |Earthworks||Discharges from earthworks, including sediment laden stormwater, may need to be managed onsite by implementing best practice erosion and sediment control.
 A new application is likely to need to be reviewed by external erosion and sediment control experts on our behalf.||Greater Wellington|

 |Stormwater discharge||Water Sensitive Urban Design measures in the design could ensure stormwater discharging into Evans Bay is of acceptable quality.
 The application will need to be reviewed by a stormwater consultant.||Greater Wellington|